 Much of the characterization of variants so far has been focused on those found in the protein-coding regions, but the advent of large-scale functional genomic assays, such as chromatin immunoprecipitation sequencing (ChIP-seq) and RNA sequencing (RNA-seq), has facilitated the annotation of genome-wide variation.
-This can be accomplished by correlating functional readouts from the assays to genomic variants, particularly in identifying regulatory variants, such as mapping of expression quantitative trait loci (eQTLs)7–9 and allele-specific (AS)10,11 variants. eQTL mapping assesses the effects of variants on expression profiles across a large population of individuals and is usually used for detection of common regulatory variants.
-On the other hand, AS approaches assess phenotypic differences directly at heterozygous loci within a single genome.
-Using each allele in a diploid genome as a perfectly matched control for the other allele, AS variants can be detected even at low population allele frequencies.
-Therefore, AS approaches are very useful, in terms of functionally annotating personal genomes, for identifying cis-regulatory variants on a large scale.
+This can be accomplished by correlating functional readouts from the assays to genomic variants, particularly in identifying regulatory variants, such as mapping of expression quantitative trait loci (eQTLs)7–9 and allele-specific10,11 variants. eQTL mapping assesses the effects of variants on expression profiles across a large population of individuals and is usually used for detection of common regulatory variants.
+On the other hand, allele-specific approaches assess phenotypic differences directly at heterozygous loci within a single genome.
+Using each allele in a diploid genome as a perfectly matched control for the other allele, allele-specific variants can be detected even at low population allele frequencies.
+Therefore, allele-specific approaches are very useful, in terms of functionally annotating personal genomes, for identifying cis-regulatory variants on a large scale.

-Early high throughput implementations of AS approaches employed microarray technologies, and thus are restricted to a small subset of loci.12–14 Later studies have used ChIP-seq and RNA-seq experiments for genome-wide measurements of AS variants but have been mostly limited to a single assay with a variety of individuals,15 or a few individuals with deeply-sequenced and well-annotated genomes.11,16 For instance, GM12878, a very well-characterized lymphoblastoid cell-line from a Caucasian female, has several RNA-seq datasets and a huge trove of ChIP-seq data for more than 50 transcription factors (TFs) distributed across multiple studies.17–19 Merging these datasets is advantageous, be it increasing statistical power or simply having more features for more intra- and inter-individual comparisons (such as TFs and populations).
+Early high throughput implementations of allele-specific approaches employed microarray technologies, and thus are restricted to a small subset of loci.12–14 Later studies have used ChIP-seq and RNA-seq experiments for genome-wide measurements of allele-specific variants but have been mostly limited to a single assay with a variety of individuals,15 or a few individuals with deeply-sequenced and well-annotated genomes.11,16 For instance, GM12878, a very well-characterized lymphoblastoid cell-line from a Caucasian female, has several RNA-seq datasets and a huge trove of ChIP-seq data for more than 50 transcription factors (TFs) distributed across multiple studies.17–19 Merging these datasets is advantageous, be it increasing statistical power or simply having more features for more intra- and inter-individual comparisons (such as TFs and populations).

-[[more]]AS analysis is extremely sensitive to the technical issues associated with variant calling and processing RNA-seq and ChIP-seq experiments, such as thresholding and read mapping.20–23 For example, allele-specific SNVs detected in copy number variants have a higher rate of false positives, since copy number changes can easily masquerade as allelic imbalance.
+[[more]]Allele-specific analysis is extremely sensitive to the technical issues associated with variant calling and processing RNA-seq and ChIP-seq experiments, such as thresholding and read mapping.20–23 For example, allele-specific SNVs detected in copy number variants have a higher rate of false positives, since copy number changes can easily masquerade as allelic imbalance..
 Moreover, studies with the appropriate datasets are typically designed with various goals.17,24 These reasons portend that simply pooling results from multiple studies may not be optimal even for the same biological sample.
 The task of merging has to be carried out in a uniform and systematic manner to yield interpretable results.
 To this end, we organize and unify datasets from eight different studies into a comprehensive data corpus and repurpose it especially for allele-specific analyses.
 We detect more than 7K and 85K single nucleotide variants (SNVs) associated with allele-specific binding (ASB) and expression (ASE) events respectively.
-We are able to present a comprehensive survey of these detected AS SNVs in various categories of coding and non-coding genomic annotations.
+We are able to present a comprehensive survey of these detected allele-specific SNVs in various categories of coding and non-coding genomic annotations.
 The variants and annotations are available in a resource, AlleleDB (http://alleledb.gersteinlab.org/).
 Finally, using our consolidated data, we investigate the extent of purifying selection in allele-specific SNVs and the inheritance of allele-specific expression and allele-specific binding in two different transcription factors.

 Results